lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

-As you may have noticed in the diagram, the Presenter has another role: presenting the result of the event - again, I will cover that shortly.
+If the Presenter required a callback, it would send itself as a PresenterDelegate parameter to be passed on to the Presenter of the VIP Stack that the router would instantiate.

 ### The Router